Samsung/tizen-docs/docs/guides/web/ui/tau/managing-page-w.md

    The popup works because TAU opens (makes visible) the page whose `id` attribute corresponds to the `#hashtag` page.
 This is basic page routing; for more information, see [Page Routing](./ui/tau/managing-page-w.md#pageRouting).

-## Creating Multiple Pages in One HTML Code
+## Creating Multiple Pages in One HTML File

 You can implement a template containing multiple `page` containers in the application's `index.html` file.